Who can get married

 You can get married by a civil ceremony or a religious ceremony.

-- the marriage must be entered in the marriage register and signed by both parties, two witnesses, the person who conducted the ceremony and, if that person is not authorised to register marriages, the person who is registering the marriage.
+The ceremony must be attended by both parties, two witnesses, the person who conducted the ceremony and, if that person is not authorised to register marriages, the person who is registering the marriage.

 Civil marriage ceremonies